-This system allows for greater control over the balance between return and risk relative to the Bank's customer portfolio.
+This system allows for greater control over the balance between risk and return relative to the Bank's customer portfolio.

-Calculation of provisions using internal models under IFRS9 or Bank of Spain Circular 4/2017:
+Calculation of provisions using internal models under IFRS9 or Bank of Spain Circular 4/2017

-This Circular establishes that - with the exception of the non-performing portfolio corresponding to assets classified as single names - expected loss shall be calculated using internal models sharing a significant basis with IRB models: such internal models differ from IRB models in the nature of their estimates, which are forward-looking rather than through-the-cycle, since they have to reflect the economic conditions of the present and those expected in the future.
+This Circular establishes that - with the exception of the non-performing portfolio or watch-list performing corresponding to assets classified as single names - expected loss shall be calculated using internal models sharing a significant basis with IRB models: such internal models differ from IRB models in the nature of their estimates, which are forward-looking rather than through-the-cycle, since they have to reflect the economic conditions of the present and those expected in the future.